Nazarii638/-Walker-games/README.md

 There is all the information that you need for playing in the description.
 If you follow it you can correctly play the game.

 In the top of that program you can see the module that I imported.
-And with it I can create different objects for the game because it is for creating the objects in the game.
+And with it I can create different objects for the game because it has this appointment.
 There are certain classes.
 Some of them has the inheritance from another ones.